$12,500.00

-*Edward Nelson spent time researching in Alaska as well, and some of the artifacts he collected are in the Smithsonian Museum.
+*Edward W. Nelson spent time researching in Alaska as well, and some of the artifacts he collected are in the Smithsonian Museum.

 *Provenance from the late Janet Nelson Butler collection, heir of Edward William Nelson.